 Store employees have an obligation to protect their store’s merchandise and therefore should be trained on the behaviors of shoplifters and indicators of theft.
 An employee who knows what suspicious behavior to look for while on the job can remain alert, vigilant, and ready to document specific merchandise lost immediately following an in-store incident.

 Train your employees on how to surveil and protect inventory while remaining safe during a potential incident.
 This way, employees can report incidents in a timely and detailed way, including all the necessary details for law enforcement to file a police report and effectively pursue the offender as quickly as possible.

 Documenting and Reporting Inventory Losses

 Your store’s inventory management software is your biggest asset for keeping track of your shrink data, but it’s most effective when all employees understand why and how to track shrink regularly in order to get the best data from your tools.
-Whether it’s day after day or week after week, checking and managing your inventory regularly is key to supplying your ORC team or law enforcement with the most accurate data they need to best do their jobs.
+Whether it’s day after day or week after week, checking and managing your inventory regularly is key to supplying your Loss Prevention team or law enforcement with the most accurate data they need to best do their jobs.

 Doing this regularly will also make incident reporting a lot easier for your staff, meaning that incident reports can happen quicker and more efficiently.

 Oftentimes, store managers are bogged down with other necessary day-to-day responsibilities and could use hands-on support in educating and training staff.